aidanhiggans/CAPM-Model/README.md

 3. Review the printed metrics and regression plots to interpret portfolio performance.

 This approach allows for straightforward experimentation with different portfolios, benchmarks, and time periods.

+---

+## Analysis on Sample Run

+From a sample run, the portfolio produced the following metrics:

+- **Realized Annual Return**: 21.3%
+- **Annual Volatility**: 17.7%
+- **Sharpe Ratio**: 1.09
+- **Beta (Regression and Covariance)**: ≈ 0.94
+- **Alpha**: 0.009 (≈ 0.9%)
+- **Expected Return (CAPM)**: 10.4%

+### Interpretation
+- **Beta ≈ 1**: With a beta close to 1, the portfolio behaves very similarly to the market benchmark.
+A beta value of 0.94 indicates slightly less sensitivity than the overall market.
+Hence when the market rises or falls, this portfolio tends to move in the same direction but with slightly smaller magnitude.
+- **Alpha ≈ 0.9%**: A positive alpha suggests that the portfolio has generated returns above what would be predicted by its market risk exposure.
+In practical terms, this is an indication of “excess performance,” which may come from diversification benefits, security selection, or exposure to risks not captured by CAPM.
+- **Realized vs. Expected Returns**: The realized annual return (21.3%) is significantly higher than the CAPM-expected return (10.4%).
+This gap illustrates a key limitation of CAPM: while it provides an equilibrium prediction under simplifying assumptions, actual realized returns are influenced by many other factors, such as industry trends, macroeconomic shocks, liquidity effects, and investor sentiment.

+### Assumptions and Limitations
+The CAPM model is elegant but relies on assumptions that are restrictive in practice:
+- **Normality of returns**: CAPM assumes that asset returns are normally distributed, which justifies the use of mean and variance as sufficient risk-return descriptors.
+In reality, returns often exhibit skewness and fat tails (higher probability of extreme events).
+- **Linearity**: CAPM assumes a strictly linear relationship between excess portfolio returns and excess market returns.
+However, empirical evidence suggests that this linearity may not hold across all time periods or asset classes.
+- **Single-factor dependence**: CAPM explains returns solely through exposure to market risk (beta).
+Other systematic risk factors are ignored.

+### Possible Extensions
+To overcome these limitations, CAPM can be extended into multi-factor frameworks:
+- **Fama-French Three-Factor Model**: In the Fama-French Three-Factor Model, two additional factors are introduced beyond the market: **SMB (Small Minus Big)**, which captures the size effect (the historical outperformance of small-cap stocks over large-cap stocks), and **HML (High Minus Low)**, which captures the value effect (the tendency for high book-to-market "value" stocks to outperform low book-to-market "growth" stocks).
+Together, these factors account for systematic risks that CAPM alone cannot explain.
+- **Carhart Four-Factor Model**: Further includes a **momentum** factor, capturing the tendency of winning stocks to keep outperforming in the short term.
+- **Arbitrage Pricing Theory (APT)**: Generalizes the idea further, allowing multiple macroeconomic and firm-specific factors to drive returns.

+These extensions provide a richer description of asset returns and often align more closely with observed market behavior, reducing the discrepancy between realized and expected returns.